kemitchell/writing.kemitchell.com/_posts/2015-08-15-index-card-contracts.md

 The same processes used to index a library can assist an attorney preparing and reviewing agreements.

 Imagine an attorney revising a large but structurally sound credit agreement who is unhappy with its governing law provision.
-They send out for governing law provisions in the public library, and find one they like better.
+They send out for governing law provisions from the public library, and find one they like better.
 They construct a new form, swapping in the new provision for the old.

 Assistants run the same indexing procedures, but starting from scratch.
 If a term appears in the definitions index, but not the used terms index, the new provision defines an extra term.
-If a term appears in the used terms index but not in the definitions index, the new provision uses a term that isn't defined.
+If a term appears in the used terms index but not in the definitions index, the new governing law provision uses a term that isn't defined.
 And so on for references and fill-in-the-blanks.
 Rote procedures can show exactly where in the contract such problems arise.

 ## Common Form